hg0428/Mar-PS/README.md

 ## Backends

 Currently, MAR-PS supports both Ollama and OpenAI as backends.
+Via the OpenAI backend, you can also use LM Studio models when the LM Studio server is on.
+Many different systems support the OpenAI API format.

-We plan to add support for other backends in the future.
+We plan to add support for other backends, such as `MLX` or `transformers` in the future.

 ## Usage